stackforge/fuel-docs/README.md

 Testing the change locally:

 1. Download the branch:

         git review -d <gerrit-id>

-2. Check that it's based on the current tip of the master branch, look for "origin/master" next to commit hash in the output of: git log --graph --decorate
+2. Check that it's based on the current tip of the master branch, look for "origin/master" next to commit hash in the output of:

+        git log --graph --decorate

-3. If it's not, check if it can be rebased onto master cleanly: git rebase --onto master HEAD^
+3. If it's not, check if it can be rebased onto master cleanly:

+        git rebase --onto master HEAD^

 4. Build HTML and PDF versions as described above.
-If rebase was necessary, build from the rebased version: you want to see what the result of the merge into master will look like
+If rebase was necessary, build from the rebased version: you want to see what the result of the merge into master will look like.

 5. Check that the count of warnings reported by 'make pdf' hasn't increased relative to master.